-- 950.7 A1 A description of the categories of threats that might arise when a firm provides a non-assurance service to an assurance client is set out in paragraph 120.6 A3. - 950.7 A2 Factors that are relevant in identifying and evaluating the different threats that might be created by providing a non-assurance service to an assurance client include: - The nature, scope, intended use and purpose of the service. - The manner in which the service will be provided, such as the personnel to be involved and their location. - The legal and regulatory environment in which the service is provided. - Whether the client is a public interest entity. - The level of expertise of the client's management and employees with respect to the type of service provided. - Whether the outcome of the service will affect the underlying subject matter and, in an attestation engagement, matters reflected in the subject matter information of the assurance engagement, and, if so:
+- 950.7 A1 A description of the categories of threats that might arise when a firm provides a non-assurance service to an assurance client is set out in paragraph 120.6 A3. - 950.7 A2 Factors that are relevant in identifying and evaluating the different threats that might be created by providing a non-assurance service to an assurance client include:

-- The extent to which the outcome of the service will have a material effect on the underlying subject matter and, in an attestation engagement, the subject matter information of the assurance engagement. - The extent to which the assurance client determines significant matters of judgement (Ref: Para.
+- The nature, scope, intended use and purpose of the service. - The manner in which the service will be provided, such as the personnel to be involved and their location. - The client's dependency on the service, including the frequency with which the service will be provided. - The legal and regulatory environment in which the service is provided. - Whether the client is a public interest entity. - The level of expertise of the client's management and employees with respect to the type of service provided. - Whether the outcome of the service will affect the underlying subject matter and, in an attestation engagement, matters reflected in the subject matter information of the assurance engagement, and, if so: - The extent to which the outcome of the service will have a material effect on the underlying subject matter and, in an attestation engagement, the subject matter information of the assurance engagement. - The extent to which the assurance client determines significant matters of judgement (Ref: Para.
 R900.13 to R900.14). - The degree of reliance that will be placed on the outcome of the service as part of the assurance engagement. - The fee relating to the provision of the non-assurance service.